-Sales Returns and Allowances-The Company maintains a provision for sales returns and allowances to account for potential returns of defective or damaged products and price reductions given to customers.
-The Company's management estimates such provision based primarily on a specific identification basis.
-Increases to the provision result in reductions of revenues.
+Sales Returns and Allowances-The Company maintains a provision for sales returns and allowances to account for potential returns of defective or damaged products, products shipped in error and price reductions given to customers.
+The Company estimates such provision quarterly based primarily on a specific identification basis.
+Increases to the provision result in a reduction of revenue.